Differentiable Variable Fonts: Variable Font Mathematics

 \section{Variable Font Mathematics}

-Variable Fonts are a generalization of earlier efforts like Adobe’s Multiple Master and Apple’s GX fonts.
+Variable Fonts, as defined by the OpenType specification, are a generalization of earlier efforts like Adobe’s Multiple Master and Apple’s GX fonts.
 Their ability to easily interpolate between designer-specified glyphs belies complex underlying interpolation modes expressed through a combination of pseudocode and descriptive text, distributed across several sections of the OpenType documentation.
 In this section we distill this implementation-skewed schema to a compact mathematical formulation of variable font interpolation.
 This mathematical foundation enables the development of a differentiable variable font framework, which can then be applied to support new modes of interaction and control.

 A font file contains a collection of \textit{glyphs}, the geometric descriptions of characters, along with other information such as layout and rendering instructions.
 In modern fonts glyph geometry is stored as vector outlines.